 Orientation - The first week of the program is orientation.
 Activities include: explanation of schedules, expectations, policies and procedures; presentations by faculty and RD preceptors; and problem-based classroom activities to prepare interns for rotations.
 In 2013, the internship added a second week on Sustainable Food Systems and that included work on a community CSA farm, talks by RDs using sustainable food production methods in nutrition education, and a field trip to Ann Arbor to visit several farms.
 We intend to continue this in the 2014-15 year.

-Practicum – The majority of experiential learning takes place during supervised practice ("rotations") at clinical, food service, school, and community nutrition sites.
+Practicum – The majority of experiential learning takes place during supervised practice ("rotations") at clinical, food service, school, wellness, and community nutrition sites.
 Interns work 40 hours a week on site, occasionally more.
 A curriculum for each major rotation is provided and consists of activities that will ensure completion of learning outcomes required by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 Interns are expected to come prepared for the day’s work ahead, so completing assigned readings and assignments, as well as any self-directed remedial work, on evenings and weekends is expected.

 Didactic Programs - These are generally scheduled for one day each month.
 Programs include field trips, group projects, and presentations by RDs and other professionals on topics of interest in all areas of dietetic practice.
 Interns present clinical case studies at this time.

 Case Study - Each intern prepares a major clinical case study, both written and oral, during the clinical rotation.
 This is presented both to fellow interns and to RDs at the intern’s clinical site.